nonepork/configurations/mpv/README.md

 # mpv

-It's basically uosc with some modifications.
+It's basically uosc with some modifications, so no preview.

 ### Modifications:
 - Keep open after video ends